shagun751/bsnq/Trial 21 - Logs/log_bsnqM.md

 - [ ] Calculation of u, w and pr for directional wave
 - [x] Find element containing a random point with natural coords in XY
 - [x] Calc vertical velocities at any location
-- [ ] Wave-probe at random location using finEleForLocXY and FEM shape fnc
+- [x] Wave-probe at random XY using findEleForLocXY and FEM shape fnc.
+Verified.

 -----------------------------------------------